SohamVaishnav/smai-m24-assignments-SohamVaishnav/assignments/1/README.md

 All the top performing hyperparameters are those with **Manhattan** distance metric and that is very much in line with how the data is scattered in the feature space.
 **Note**: All the metrics shown above are measured with no columns dropped.
 This analysis is done later.

-- The k v/s accuracy plot for best pair of k and distance metric looks as follows:
+- The k v/s accuracy plot for best pair of k and distance metric has a minima at k = 15
-NEED TO ENTER THE PLOT

 - From the data visualisation we can say that dropping the string features affects the performance by margin of around 7%.
 - I also tried by dropping columns such as `key`, `duration_min`, `time_signature`, `mode`, `popularity`, `energy` and `instrumentalness`, and their combinations for testing the model on the validation set to check their effect on the accuracy.
     - dropping `key`, `duration_min`, `time_signature` and `mode` gives better accuracy with an increase of around 2%